- What's the difference between 'Publishing' and 'Data sharing'?

 - Can we publish mapping internally?

-As a member, your licence allows all your departments to republish information internally, including use on your intranet.
+Your Member Licence allows all your departments to republish information internally, including use on your intranet.

 - Does the Member Licence always apply to our publications?